literadix/go-games/README.md

-# automatically generated go games as input for training algorithms

-Feel free to use themthe results for your own purposes and experiments.
+Automatically generated go games as input for training algorithms Feel free to use themthe results for your own purposes and experiments.

 - sgf: SGF files game001.sgf ... game999.sgf